 - Piazza Fontanella Borghese Building and the Literary Café.

-In addition to the rationalist architecture at La Sapienza there are 18 museums coordinated by the Sapienza Museum Pole that preserve a unique heritage: anthropology, anatomy and medicine, earth sciences, classical art, archeology, chemistry and physics, contemporary art etc ... everything is told through preserved artifacts, workshops, temporary exhibitions, events etc ...
+In addition to Sapienza's architectural heritage, there are 18 museums coordinated by Sapienza Museums that preserve unique collections in anthropology, anatomy and medicine, earth sciences, classical art, archaeology, chemistry and physics, and contemporary art.
+The museums also offer workshops, temporary exhibitions, events and initiatives for children.

 Groups, associations, tour operators, tour guides can contact the office to arrange details of the tour or get more information.
 The visits are reserved for groups of minimum 10 people, maximum 40, unless otherwise authorized by the Heritage Enhancement Office.